 '''

-SELECT id FROM x_table WHERE XMLEXISTS('/roster/student' PASSING BY REF xcol)
+SELECT id FROM x_table WHERE XMLEXISTS('/roster/student' PASSING BY REF

+xcol)

 '''

-You can create the x{table} table with a check constraint that limits which XML values can be inserted into the xcol XML column.
+You can create the x_table table with a check constraint that limits which XML values can be inserted into the xcol XML column.
 In this example, the constraint is that the column has at least one student element with an age attribute with a value that is less than 25.
 To create the table, use this statement:

-'''

-CREATE TABLE x_table ( id INT, xcol XML CHECK (XMLEXISTS ('//student[@age < 25]' PASSING BY REF xcol)) )
+CREATE TABLE x_table (id INT, xcol XML CHECK (XMLEXISTS ('//student[@age < 25]' PASSING BY REF xcol)))

-'''

-Derby requires that a JAXP parser, such as Apache Xerces, and that Apache Xalan are listed in the Java classpath for the XML functions to work.
+Derby requires that a JAXP parser (such as Apache Xerces) and Apache Xalan are listed in the Java classpath for the XML functions to work.
 If either the JAXP parser or Xalan is missing from the classpath, attempts to use the XMLEXISTS operator will result in an error.
+In some situations, you may need to take steps to place the parser and Xalan in your classpath.
+See "XML data types and operators" in the Derby Developer's Guide for details.